• Skip to primary navigation

 Each tectonic plate can have different types of plate boundaries with other plates.

-Nazca Plate/South American Plate – this is a destructive or convergent plate boundary where the Nazca plate is forced under the South American Plate.
+The Nazca Plate/South American Plate is a destructive or convergent plate boundary where the Nazca Plate is forced under the South American Plate.

-San Andreas Fault in California, this is an example of a transform plate boundary.
+The San Andreas Fault in California is an example of a transform plate boundary.

-Mid-Atlantic Ridge – this is a chain of mountains under the sea formed as the North American Plate and the Eurasian Plate in the North, and the South American and African Plates in the South move apart.
+Mid-Atlantic Ridge is a chain of mountains under the sea formed as the North American Plate and the Eurasian Plate in the North and the South American and African Plates in the South move apart.
 This is a divergent plate boundary.

 More Plate Tectonic Activity Ideas